 An excerpt from Anthotypes – Explore the darkroom in your garden and make photographs using plants.
-Pigments normally thought of as food dyes can also be used to make photographs.
+Pigments and coluring normally thought of as food dyes can also be used to make photographs.

 Turmeric (Curcuma longa) is another popular coloring agent and also used to protect food products from sunlight and – as in mustard – from fading.
 Next time you reach for the cookie jar, look for the code E100, which is the name of turmeric when used as a food additive.
 It is also likely to be found in dairy products such as yogurt and sweets, cereals and sauces.
 If you find E160b on your food wrapper, it is turmeric in combination with annatto (a reddish dye made from the seed of achiote) in disguise.